-Appendix D Analysis Of Responses To Skills List 37
+Appendix D Analysis of Responses To Skills List 37

 Appendix E Raw Data Obtained From Surveys 39

 1 INTRODUCTION

 In response to the Federal Government’s initiative to address problems of the rural medical work force, the University of New South Wales (UNSW) has set up a campus of its School of Rural Health in Coffs Harbour.
 It already has medical students placed and will expand over the next few years.